Difficult discussions

 Scaling this approach across an organisation requires more than personal discipline it requires cultural reinforcement.
 At companies like Unity, leaders were expected to treat direct communication as a core leadership skill, developing it through manager training, role-playing scenarios, and peer accountability for how messages are delivered.
 Post-mortems on major changes often include reviewing communication quality, not just the decision itself.
 This reinforces a culture where people see clarity as care, not conflict.

-Being direct doesn’t mean being cold.
+Being direct does not mean being cold.
 It means giving people the truth they need to navigate their careers, understand the business, and decide their own next steps.
 It shows respect for their intelligence and their ability to handle reality.
 And over time, it builds a reputation for fairness that will serve you far longer than any single decision.